nebkat/esp32-xbee/README.md

 # ESP32 XBee
-ESP32 XBee is the official firmware for the Ardusimple [WiFi NTRIP Master](https://www.ardusimple.com/product/wifi-ntrip-master/) ESP32 XBee device, made with [ESP-IDF](https://github.com/espressif/esp-idf).
+ESP32 XBee is the official firmware for the Ardusimple [WiFi NTRIP Master](https://www.ardusimple.com/product/wifi-ntrip-master/) ESP32 XBee device [[3D model]](https://github.com/nebkat/esp32-xbee/blob/master/esp32-xbee-board.step), made with [ESP-IDF](https://github.com/espressif/esp-idf).
 Its main function is to forward the UART of the ESP32 to a variety of protocols over WiFi.

 Although it is primarly intended for the WiFi NTRIP Master, this software can run on any ESP32 with minimal modifications to the GPIO configuration.